casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 }
 ```

-Notice that the output is the same as when we queried the dictionary directly using the first method, and the dictionary address is "dictionary-eb837c4c92199e66619e163271a7e487704b5be7b103e785ed5b262f36ab6f50".
-So, we now need to interpret the output as explained in the [Tokens Identified by Token ID](tokens-identified-by-token-id) and [Tokens Identified by Hash](tokens-identified-by-hash) sections.
+Notice that the output is the same as what was displayed when using the first method; the dictionary address is "dictionary-eb837c4c92199e66619e163271a7e487704b5be7b103e785ed5b262f36ab6f50".
+Therefore, to understand the output, follow the [Tokens Identified by Token ID](tokens-identified-by-token-id) and [Tokens Identified by Hash](tokens-identified-by-hash) sections.

 ## Frequently Asked Questions